Jallbreaker/ThreeDigitGame/README.md

 # ThreeDigitGame
-C++ game that you have to put 3 numbers each round like below:
+C++ game that you have to put 3 numbers each round:
 2
 5
 3
-and after that game responds with correct (+) and incorrect (-) (created a long time ago)
+and after that game responds with correct (+) and incorrect (-) (created long time ago)